wlonk/arcadia/vingt-et-un.md

 social role and emotional relationships defined by your desires.
 Use these to mix everyone up into one nice tangled community.

-At the start of the game, characters have a number of cards based on their social role, and four tokens.
+At the start of the game, characters have a number of tokens based on their social role, and four cards.

 ## The GM